 Australian Embassy website for information about opening hours and temporary closures that may affect service provision.

 If you are unable to contact the Embassy (or Consulate, if relevant) in a consular emergency, call the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.

 Severe winter weather can disrupt travel in Russia.
 If you are delayed, check when your visa is due to expire and contact local authorities about a visa extension if required.

-Every year during winter, a number of people are injured or killed in snow-related accidents.
-These include falls, traffic accidents, avalanches, snow falling from roofs and prolonged exposure to extreme cold.
-A common accident in winter is slipping on ice.
-Take care when walking in snowy/icy conditions, because falls can result in serious damage such as broken bones, back injuries and paralysis.
+Every year, a number of people are injured or killed in wind, snow and ice-related accidents.
+These include falls, traffic accidents, avalanches, snow falling from roofs, falling debris or collapsed roofs and prolonged exposure to extreme cold.
+Slipping on ice can result in serious damage such as broken bones, back injuries and paralysis.

 - Take care when walking in snowy/icy or windy conditions.

 - Use appropriate equipment (such as winter tyres or chains) and take care when driving.